 - 15.1.
-Concacaf retains the right to set the match dates and confirm the venues of all matches in The Competition. - 15.2.
-The PMA shall arrange for their representative teams to arrive at the venue no later than two (2) days before the PMA's first match of The Competition and depart the day after the last game of their respective group.
-PMAs must book their flight to depart after their last game when eliminated from the competition.
-Concacaf shall be informed of the travel itinerary of the visiting Associations no later than fifteen (15) days prior to the first match. - 15.3.
+Concacaf retains the right to set the match dates and confirm the venues of all matches in the Competition. - 15.2.
+The PMA shall arrange for their representative teams to arrive at the venue no later than two (2) days before the PMA's first match of the Competition and depart the day after the last game of their respective group.
+PMAs must book their flight to depart after the last match in which they were eliminated from the Competition.
+Concacaf shall be informed of the travel itinerary of the visiting PMAs no later than fifteen (15) days prior to the first match. - 15.3.
 During the Competition, only official team hotels under contract with Concacaf or Concacaf's designated service company shall be used for the official PMAs' accommodation.
-Concacaf will provide further details about accommodation policies, and in particular about the use of venue-specific team hotels, in a circular letter.
+Concacaf will provide further details about accommodation policies, and in particular about the use of venue-specific team hotels, via circular.